Ever scroll through Instagram at 3 am, convinced everyone sleeps soundly while you toss and turn like a rotisserie chicken on espresso?

 7. Improve Sleep Hygiene

-Make your bedroom dark, quiet, cool, and clutter-free.
-Invest in blackout curtains, earplugs, and a comfortable mattress.
+Make your bedroom dark, quiet, cool, and clutter-free by investing in blackout curtains, earplugs, and a comfortable mattress.

-• Find your perfect room temperature.
-Keep the temperature neither too hot nor too cold, between 64- 69 degrees.
-A ceiling fan or floor fan will help with air circulation and create white noise, blocking out other noises in or outside your home.
+- Find your perfect room temperature.
+Keep it between 64 and 69 degrees, neither too hot nor too cold.
+A ceiling or floor fan will help with air circulation and create white noise, blocking out other noises in or outside your home.

-• Use room darkening curtains and blinds.
-Use these to keep your room as dark as possible.
+- Use room-darkening curtains and blinds to keep your room as dark as possible.
 Light indicates to the body that it is time to get up.

 So, if you want to improve your sleep, reduce stress, and boost your mood, I highly recommend developing a bedtime routine.
 It’s one of the best things you can do for your health and well-being.